 How To Make Soy Yogurt

-A device is also needed to maintain the soymilk at the optimal fermentation temperature of about 108-112 °F for anywhere from 8-24 hours.
-Some popular options are dedicated yogurt makers or the Instant Pot yogurt setting.
-Some people also have successfully used ovens with low enough temperature settings, or warm, insulated water baths.
+A device is needed to maintain your inoculated soy milk at the optimal fermentation temperature of 108-112 °F for anywhere from 8-24 hours.
+Some convenient options are yogurt maker devices.
+If you have an Instant Pot, the yogurt setting works great.
+Some people also have successfully used ovens with low enough temperature settings, or a warm water bath in an insulated container.
+Please follow the manufacturer’s instructions for any device.

 Ingredients